Exclusiveideas/Memories-server/README.md

 # Introduction
 Using React, Node.js, Express & MongoDB, I developed a Full Stacl MERN application called "Memories".
 Memories is a MERN stack application is a simple social media app that allows users to post interesting events and amazing moments that happened in their lives with an image that best describes the event/moment to you, with tags, e.t.c You can as well view and like other user's memories.

-## Client
+## Server
-visit https://github.com/Exclusiveideas/Memories-client to view the client repository of the Memories application.
+This repository is the server repository. to view th client-side repository of the Memories application, visit https://github.com/Exclusiveideas/Memories-client.

 ## Setup
 run ```npm i && npm start``` to start the app